Oh is this homework fun. You will be hunting for an attacker and learning about WireShark all at the same time.

 To solve this problem, draw out what you think the network looks like.
 Include switches to connect everything.
 Then focus on looking at the ARP packets.
 Think about what the arp tables look like for the machines on the network.

 Answer the question below and submit your answers to collab.

 - What type of attack do you think occurred in the network?

 - What is the MAC address of the Victim’s Machine?

 - What is the IP address of the Victim Machine?

 - What is the MAC address of the Attacker’s Machine?

 - What IP -address was the Attacher’s Machine originally assigned?

 - What is the mac address of the router that was involved?

-Write a description of the other things you think that you want to include in your security report.
+- Write a description of the other things you think that you want to include in your security report.
 Write a paragraph.
-List of intercepted URLs.